Somerset-NHS-Solutions-Development/rio_contextual_launcher/README.md

 This service acts as a proxy, accepting requests from a dedicated, fully formed link, in the Better platform, validates the request with the embedded access_token (for both time and correct claims path value), obfuscates any patient data, then autonomously logs into SiDER, and redirects the request there with the new access_token, and obfuscated data.

+### Environment

+When deployed, this service sits behind an Apache reverse proxy which supplies https access.
+Local access is enforced (through Apache) to prevent direct access to API remotely.
+Therefore if you wish to have this stand on its own, you'll need to add https yourself.
+All outbound calls from this API use https.

 ### Notes
 This is currently in development and deployed in our dev environment.
 You will need to consult the .env.template file and change all parameters to suit your own systems.